Alabama’s Natural Wonders Hit You with Their Best Shot

 Distance: 50 minutes (41 miles) from Little River Canyon National Preserve

 With the golf bug ignited in him from seeing the course at Lake Guntersville State Park the previous day, Tyler stopped to play a round of golf at Silver Lakes Golf Course.
-Located between Anniston and Gadsden, the course is part of the Robert Trent Jones III Golf Trail, an acclaimed series of 11 courses by the designer across Alabama.
+Located between Anniston and Gadsden, the course is part of the Robert Trent Jones Golf Trail, an acclaimed series of 11 courses by the designer across Alabama.
 Surrounded by the Appalachian foothills and Lee’s Lake, the 36 holes are set among forests, wetlands, grasslands and dramatic elevation changes here.

 “The golf course was beautiful beyond reason,” Tyler says.
 “They’re so finely tuned and so well groomed.
 If you’re having a bad day, there are ways to bring it back just because you’re never in a trench that’s too hard to get out of.”

 Noccalula Falls & Hotel Finial

 Distance: 16 minutes (23 miles) from Silver Lakes Golf Course

 After playing golf, Tyler headed to Noccalula Falls, which cascades 90 feet over Lookout Mountain.
 Originally known as Black Creek Falls, the waterfall was renamed after a Cherokee maiden who leaped to her death rather than go through with an arranged marriage.
 The park also includes gardens and trails, like the Black Creek Trail, a 1.7-mile crushed stone path along the Black Creek Gorge, which takes you under the falls.